scopagroup/bactrak/README.md

 # BacTrak

-BacTrak is a Python implementation of the tracking algorithm described in the following manuscript:
+BacTrak is a `python` implementation of the tracking algorithm described in the following manuscript:

 S. Saramadi et al. *Stochastic Neural Networks for Automatic Cell Tracking in Microscopy Image Sequences of Bacterial Colonies*. arXiv preprint, arXiv:2104.13482, 2022 [[arxiv](https://arxiv.org/abs/2104.13482)].